AyuVirgiana/face-recognition-attendance-anti-spoofing/README.md

 The system is designed to accurately identify and record attendance using facial recognition while incorporating measures to prevent spoofing attempts.

-# Key Features
-- **Face Recognition**: Utilizes advanced algorithms to recognize faces in real-time accurately.
-- **Anti-Spoofing**: Utilizes an anti-spoofing model to differentiate between real and fake faces during validation.
-- **Attendance Logging**: Records the ID, visitor name, and timestamp when a person is recognized.
-- **Data Storage Management**: The system maintains 2 data storage for visitors information.
-- **User-Friendly Interface**: The Streamlit web application provides a clean and intuitive interface for users to interact with the system.

 # Features
 The application allows users to perform the following tasks:
-- **Visitor Validation**: Capture an image using the camera and perform face recognition + anti-spoof to validate visitors.
+- **Visitor Validation**: Capture an image using the camera and perform *face recognition with anti-spoof* to differentiate between real and fake faces and validate visitors.
 The system checks the captured face against the database of known faces and identifies the person if a match is found.
 - **View Visitor History**: View the history of visitor attendance, including their ID, name, and timestamp of the visit.
 Additionally, the application provides an option to search and display images of specific visitors.
 - **Add to Database**: Add new individuals to the database for future recognition.
 Users can input the person's name and either upload a picture or capture one using the camera.
+The system maintains 2 data storage (CSV files) for visitors information.

 # System Architecture
 The entire code is written in Python **this project made and tested in python 3.11.2**